translate-tools/linguist/README.md

 # Development

-See [development docs](./docs/Development.md) to get info how to build and debug.
+See [development docs](./docs/Development.md) to get info on how to build and debug.

-You can improve Linguist, [make issues](https://github.com/translate-tools/linguist/issues/new) and suggest features or tell us about unknown bugs.
+You can improve Linguist, [make issues](https://github.com/translate-tools/linguist/issues/new) and suggest features or report bugs.

-Contribute to Linguist, see ["help wanted" label](https://github.com/translate-tools/linguist/labels/help%20wanted) to find a hot issues.
+Contribute to Linguist, see the ["help wanted" label](https://github.com/translate-tools/linguist/labels/help%20wanted) to find hot issues.

 # Support

 Do you like Linguist?
-Tell about it to your friends and colleagues.
+Tell your friends and colleagues about it.
 Let's make it popular.

-You need some feature or you don't like a Linguist?
+Do you need a feature or don't like Linguist?
 [Make an issue](https://github.com/translate-tools/linguist/issues/new) and suggest improvements.

-Help us translate Linguist to your language.
+Help us translate Linguist into your language.
 Read the [internationalization guide](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization) and make a pull request.

 # Donations

-Linguist are completely free and opensource, it does not collect any user data to sell.
-You may support project with your donations to help Linguist to keep independence and high quality.
+Linguist is completely free and open-source, and it does not collect any user data to sell.
+You can support the project with your donations to help Linguist maintain its independence and high quality.

 - Bitcoin: bc1q2krassq0sa2aphkx37zn374lfjnthr5frm6s7y
 - Ethereum: 0x2463d84F46c131886CaE457412e8B6eaBc0b91a7